 - Design Museum

-Led by the knowledgeable guides at Archtours, we begin our day with a walking tour of Helsinki.
 We are introduced to the grandfather of Finnish architecture and design, Alvar Aalto.
 This iconic Finn served in the Finnish Civil war in 1918 whilst in the midst of his architecture studies.
 In the early 1920s, he began his architecture career, following the styles of classicism and functionalism.
-Following this, he went through an experimental period, and began designing building interiors.
-He became increasingly successful, inventing the widely used three legged stool, and introducing the patented bent wood manufacturing process.
+He then went through an experimental period and began designing building interiors.
+He became increasingly successful, inventing the widely used three-legged stool, and introducing the patented bent wood manufacturing process.
 Aalto’s designs include libraries in Russia, theatres in Germany and churches in Italy.
-Later in his career he was commissioned for key projects in Helsinki such as Finlandia Hall, a key landmark which we will visit on day 3.
+Later in his career he was commissioned for key projects in Helsinki such as Finlandia Hall, a key landmark that we visit this morning.
+Constructed in 1971, the congress and events centre is a modernist building featuring a tower with a high empty space for better acoustics (hidden from guests by a latticed ceiling).
+The interior of the building is a tribute to Aalto’s attention to detail.

-The Design Museum presents the development of Finnish design from the late 19th century to today.
+We travel by public transport to reach the Design Museum, which presents the development of Finnish design from the late 19th century to today.
 It showcases the biggest names of Finnish design, from Akseli Gallen-Gallela and Alvar Aalto to Tapio Wirkkala and Timo Sarpaneva.
-There is a permanent exhibition dating back to the 1870s that looks at craft, fashion, furniture design and industrial design.
+The permanent exhibition dates back to the 1870s and looks at craft, fashion, furniture design and industrial design.
 The museum was founded in 1873 as a study collection for the Helsinki Arts and Crafts School and has operated in its current premises since 1978.

 Mid-afternoon we meet with Anu Penttinen, founder of Nounou Design.
 Penttinen graduated from the University of Art and Design Helsinki in 2002, majoring in glassblowing.
-Glass production at Nounou is done for private and corporate commissions and aside from glass work, Penttinen shares her expertise by collaborating on various projects within the design field.
 Recent examples of her work include Sukat Makkaralla, a series of glasses composed for Marimekko.
 Sukat Makkaralla is a Finnish expression which means ‘socks rolled down’.

 Day 3: Thursday 5 September, Helsinki